 Wee Ones curriculum works to develop key skills through large/small groups integrating play, music, art and literacy.
 The curriculum focuses on the social, emotional, intellectual, auditory, visual and physical development of the preschool age child.

 Children must be 3-years-old * or 4-years-old + by September 1 to attend the Wee Ones programs.
 Wee Ones is staffed by a professionally trained teacher and a paraprofessional who is Child Development Associate (CDA) certified.
 All staff are certified in First Aid and CPR.
-Classes run 30 weeks, based on two 15-week semesters following the Evergreen Elementary School calendar.
+Classes run 30 weeks, based on two 15-week semesters, following the Evergreen Elementary School calendar.
+Children need to be fully potty-trained by first day of school unless medical conditions exists which has caused a developmental delay.

 * Class Schedule for 3-year-olds